SocketMobile/capturesdk_flutter/README.md

 To generate app info, head to the [docs](https://www.socketmobile.com/developers/portal/application-details/appkey-registration) and follow the prompts to register your app and generate your `appInfo` credentials.
 See the important section at the end of the README for more information specific to Flutter.

-Next, `_onCaptureEvent` is the callback passed to `open` that can handle the event notifications from the Capture SDK.
+Next, `_onCaptureEvent` is the callback passed to `open` that can handle the event notifications from the CaptureSDK.
 Below are three important events to consider, which are accessible in the `CaptureEventIds` class.

 `deviceArrival` is the event that is triggered when the scanner connects to your device.